Menu

 ITU‑R WP5A is developing an ITU‑R Recommendation M.[AS_GUIDANCE]

-ITU‑R WP5A continues to develop a draft Recommendation ITU‑R M.[AS_GUIDANCE] that seeks to provide guidance to regulators on how the potential for interference between the amateur services and the RNSS can be minimised. his is expected to have some impact on how the amateur services can use the band.
-A summary report from the WP5A meeting is available here.
+ITU‑R WP5A continues to develop a draft Recommendation ITU‑R M.[AS_GUIDANCE] that seeks to provide guidance to regulators on how the potential for interference between the amateur services and the RNSS can be minimised.
+This is expected to have some impact on how the amateur services can use the band.
+A summary report from the last WP5A meeting is available here.

 IARU Contribution to ITU‑R WP5A — November 2020